Yet the most important part of failing at something is not the failure itself, but how you respond to it.

 We live in a culture that one of my friends calls Instant America.
 We have grown used to fast food, fast downloads, fast responses to our text messaging, fast this and fast that.

-I will be discussing more of the factors that go into our response to a failure in future issues.
+I will be discussing more of the factors that go into our response to failure in future posts.

-In the meanwhile, I invite you share some of your experiences and thoughts about dealing with failure on our Facebook page.
+In the meanwhile, I invite you share some of your experiences and thoughts about dealing with failure in the comment section below.